 The Echo Dot's Price Cut

-You'll receive the same software and Alexa voice capabilities as the original with the added capacity to improve speaker quality through an audio output or Bluetooth connection, and it's half the price!
+For that low price you'll still receive the same software and Alexa voice capabilities as the regular Echo and more expensive Plus.
 No wonder so many tech sites praised this product, often giving it an Editor's Choice Award.

 Echo Dot Stands on Its Own

 The best part about the Dot is that just one can do 1000's of different things, which is partly why it has become such a massive hit and best-seller for Amazon.